 The two drones allow the users to stop videos while in flight, which prevents them from trimming via a great deal of unwanted footage.
 They offer custom control of this camera.

-The movies available online from the DJI Phantom 3 camera seem far better than the movies available on the internet from the 3DR Solo, even though it’s speculated the murderous versions used were pre-production drones, and the actual product is going to have far more excellent quality.
+The movies available online from the DJI Phantom 3 camera seem far better than the movies available on the internet from the 3DR Solo.
+Even though it’s speculated the murderous versions used were pre-production drones, the actual product will have far more excellent quality.